The Shift

 • Feel stuck in patterns that you can intellectually understand but can't seem to change

-• Have done traditional therapy and found it helpful—but incomplete
+• Have done traditional therapy and found it helpful — but incomplete

-• Are curious about what psilocybin work might reveal, but want a guide who won't impose their worldview on your experience
+• Are curious about what psilocybin might reveal, but want a guide who won't impose their worldview on your experience

 • Value honesty over comfort, and are willing to look at parts of yourself you usually avoid